The Conservatory collections continue to extend outdoors

 SEE THE PHOTOS OF TED who bloomed on May 4, 2009

 Almost a week after Ted bloomed, a new titan dubbed "Phyllis" bloomed for the very first time.
-Phyllis is the offspring (via propagule) of Tabatha, which died in 2004.
+Phyllis is the offspring (via vegetative propagule) of Tabatha, which died in 2004.

 SEE THE PHOTOS OF PHYLLIS